Employment Law

 If you have experienced any of the following forms of disability discrimination at work, please reach out to the compassionate Los Angeles disability discrimination attorneys at King & Siegel LLP to discuss all of your options under the law:

 Disability discrimination is a serious violation of employment rights.
-You deserve the opportunity to stand up against wrongful employment practices, and our Los Angeles ADA & disability discrimination attorneys at King & Siegel LLP can help.
+You deserve the opportunity to stand up against wrongful employment practices.
+If you need help and are looking for a disability discrimination attorney in Los Angeles, our advocates at King & Siegel LLP can walk you through your rights, assist you in filing a complaint, and work with you to determine other best-course scenarios.

 How to File a Complaint for Disability Discrimination in California